Software Alternatives, Accelerators & Startups

 • Building a smart home sensor application with AWS AppSync and AWS Amplify components

 ZigBee home automation sensors send temperature values to a local Raspberry PI.
 A Node-RED flow processes the sensor values.
 For this, the Node-RED plugin node-red-contrib-zigbee2mqtt listens for new sensor values.
-Then they will be sent to AWS IoT core using MQTT protocol. - Source: dev.to / about 2 years ago
+Then they will be sent to AWS IoT core using MQTT protocol. - Source: dev.to / over 2 years ago

 Do you know an article comparing Node-RED to other products?